 - High counts: 2200 in the eastern Rainwater Basin 31 Mar 2001, 1450 at Crescent Lake NWR, Garden Co on 5 Apr 1994, 1000 at Valentine NWR, Cherry Co 29 Apr 2019, and 872 at North Platte NWR, Scotts Bluff Co on 14 Apr 1995.

-Summer: There are no recent breeding records for the state, although it was once (before 1920) a “regular historic nester” in the Sandhills (Ducey 1988).
+Summer: There is only one recent breeding record for the state, although it was once (before 1920) a “regular historic nester” in the Sandhills (Ducey 1988).
 This statement appears to be based on Oberholser and McAtee (1920), who listed the species as “breeding” in June 1915 but gave no details.
-Today, a breeding occurrence in Nebraska would be considered extra-limital; the nearest regular breeding is in far northeast South Dakota (Tallman et al 2002).
+Today, a breeding occurrence in Nebraska would be considered extra-limital; the nearest regular breeding is currently in far northeast South Dakota (Tallman et al 2002).
+Thus, surprisingly, the first modern Nebraska breeding record was of a hen and brood photographed on a wetland at NNF McKelvie, Cherry Co 16 Sep 2019 (Greg Wright, personal communicaton; photo).

 Reports from locations that might be expected to host nesting birds are essentially non-existent since 2000.
 The only western Sandhills reports since 2000 are of one at Avocet WMA, Grant Co 4 Jul 2013, one on 17 Aug 2017 southeast of Lakeside in northern Garden Co, and five on 21 Aug 2017 at Crescent Lake NWR.
 Crescent Lake NWR had six reports in the 1980s and 1990s, one was at Oshkosh SL, Garden Co 24 Jul-12 Aug 1984 (Rosche 1994), there are four reports from McPherson Co, and one in Sheridan Co, 17 Aug 1996.